This makes sure your personal information is kept safe and secure.

 Contact the Privacy Commissioner

-If you’re unhappy with the result of a direct complaint, you can make a complaint to the Privacy Commissioner.
+If you’re unhappy with how the organisation has dealt with your privacy concerns, you can make a complaint to the Privacy Commissioner.

 Making a complaint(external link) — Office of the Privacy Commissioner